 Underneath, the wings are cream coloured, with pale brown freckles.

-The eggs are white and spindle-shaped.
+The eggs are white, spindle-shaped, and ridged.
+The eggs have a height of about 1.5 mm.
 They are laid singly on a leaf of a foodplant.

 Further reading :